dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 Registering a dapp under an SNS is done by an SNS proposal.
 To test this, make an SNS proposal to register your dapp canister(s).
-Then, vote with sufficiently many initial neurons (developer and airdrop neurons) vote on the proposal so that it is adopted.
+Then, vote with the community neuron on the proposal so that it is adopted.

 To submit an SNS proposal, use your `sns-quill` principal `identityDevNeuron` and learn what command to use [here](https://github.com/dfinity/sns-quill#submit-a-proposal).